 How does the AI classification work?

-The Archiver's AI reads each uploaded file — running OCR on documents and images, transcribing audio and video — then generates structured metadata across 18+ fields.
-Every AI classification is presented for your review before it is published.
+Archivers.ai's AI reads each uploaded file — running OCR on documents and images, transcribing audio and video — then drafts structured metadata across 18+ fields.
+Every AI suggestion carries a per-field confidence score and waits in your review queue: nothing lands in the catalogue without a human accepting it.

 What metadata standards do you support?